 Mules: exercise for the anklesThe classic backless shoe, adorned with intricate gold beading at Oscar de la Renta, slick stripes at Fendi and golden brocade at Rochas.
 Louis Vuitton matched its candy pastel collection to pointed mules with metallic straps and silver toes.
 The exercise: Step Calf… Read more →

 June 12, 2012

 Flapper dresses: exercise for the cleavage and décolletageFrom the sexy Art Deco glitz at Gucci to the flapper-fab cocktail dresses at Ralph Lauren.
 Loose-fitting, low-cut dresses with embellishments, fringing and beading that the ‘20s fashion is romanticised for.
-The exercise: Press-ups… Read more →
+The exercise: Press-ups (wide… Read more →

 May 22, 2012

 Nikki Mansergh is a qualified ABNLP (American Board of Hypnotherapy and American Board of Neuro-linguistic programming), Recovery Coach and EFT (Emotional Freedom Techniques) Practitioner, who has been coaching since 1998.The present.
 That’s all we have.
 I coach, among other things, mindfulness.… Read more →